Skip to main content

 Learning automation policy

 GET /v1/runtime/learning-policy returns the daemon-owned LearningAutomationPolicyConfig.
-POST /v1/runtime/learning-policy replaces the full learning automation policy.
-Current top-level fields:
+POST /v1/runtime/learning-policy replaces the full learning automation policy, appends a durable runtime-config revision, and accepts optional expected_revision.
+Wrapped payload:

 • mode